The Pershore Diploma in Organic Horticulture

 There may be opportunities to take additional qualifications, which may include Certificates of Competence, for which there may be a charge.

-Pershore College and Moreton Morrell have high quality residential accommodation for students – for more information please see the accommodation section of the College website.
+Pershore College has high quality residential accommodation for students – for more information please see the accommodation section of the College website.

 Transport routes run to the College from throughout the region – to check on routes from where you live, please see the transport section of the College website.

 Follow us on Twitter via Horticulture HE @PershoreCollege.